 Fuel and supplies are available at several locations on Bribie Island.
 For more information see the tourism information links.

 To enjoy a safe visit to this area, please:

 - Take care when driving in sand.

 - Watch for dingoes and wild dogs.

 - Watch the tides!
 On Ocean Beach, travel as close to low tide as possible, as this is when beach driving conditions are safest.
-Avoid driving during the three hours either side of high tide.
+Avoid driving three hours either side of high tide.

 - Watch for 4WDs—often the sound of the surf makes it difficult to hear approaching vehicles.